 So, what will be the optimal number for multiple-choice items?

 Three options are optimal for multiple-choice items.
-Michael C. Rodriquez, University of Minnesota, carried out a meta-analysis of 80 years of research to synthesize these results to estimate the effect that the number of options in multiple-choice items has on test score reliability and validity.
+Michael C. Rodriquez, University of Minnesota, conducted a meta-analysis of 80 years of research to synthesize these results to estimate the effect that the number of options in multiple-choice items has on test score reliability and validity.

 Those design guidelines and restrictions achieved higher engagement from users in answering a Whichit Post with multiple questions consisting of polls, trivia, or quizzes.
-In addition, the guidelines provide a smooth user-experience and interface, with added fun for the experience of the user.
+In addition, the guidelines provide a smooth user experience and interface, with added fun for the user's experience.

 Social proof is the idea that consumers will adapt their behaviour according to what other people are doing.
 There are 5 main types of social proof:

-Different types of social proof lead to different influences and needs to be used wisely according to the specific situation and the user’s experience.
+Different types of social proof lead to different influences and need to be used wisely according to the specific situation and the user’s experience.

 In Whichit, we are using several types of social proof simultaneously:

 In Whichit, we took personalization to the next level!
-We appeal to the audience with attractive and interactive content, reaching to the “rainbow of people,” and leading them via a personal path.
-We are getting to users in the decision-making point with a bespoke commercial offer that they will likely engage with.
+We appeal to the audience with engaging and interactive content, reaching the “rainbow of people” and leading them via a personal path.
+We are getting to users at the decision-making point with a bespoke commercial offer they will likely engage with.
 Everyone likes to feel that they receive special treatment tailored to their needs, even when it comes to content consumption.
-But, by delivering personalized interactive content to our customers, Whichit makes them feel like the brand understands their unique needs and their interests.
+But, by delivering personalized interactive content to our customers, Whichit makes them feel like the brand understands their unique needs and interests.

-There is an even deeper level reached within Whichit - we invented an algorithm, a machine learning algorithm that profiles users in real time based on their preferences.
-By using the Whichit Posts as sensors to recognize user’s preferences, we changed the way marketers engaged with their audience.
+There is an even deeper level reached within Whichit - we invented an algorithm, a machine learning algorithm that profiles users in real-time based on their preferences.
+Using the Whichit Posts as sensors to recognize users’ preferences, we changed how marketers engage with their audience.

 By recognizing and analysing user’s preferences, the Whichit Machine Learning algorithm, winner of the Innovate UK Smart TSB, allows marketers to:

-In his book “Influence”, Dr. Robert Cialdini exposed 6 famous principles of persuasion: Reciprocity, Scarcity, Authority, Consistency, Liking, and Consensus (Social Proof).
-In the case of Whichit, two principles are playing an important role:
+In his book “Influence”, Dr Robert Cialdini exposed 6 famous principles of persuasion: Reciprocity, Scarcity, Authority, Consistency, Liking, and Consensus (Social Proof).
+In the case of Whichit, two principles play an essential role:

 The principle of consistency refers to the fact that people like to be consistent with the things they have previously experienced or expressed.
-That consistency can be activated by encouraging people to engage in small initial commitments, such as answering a survey.
-A study in a health centre showed that if people were asked to write the hour of their appointment down themselves, missed appointments would be reduced by 18%.
+That consistency can be activated by encouraging people to make small initial commitments, such as answering a survey.
+A study in a health centre showed that if people were asked to write the hour of their appointment down, missed appointments would be reduced by 18%.

-Engaging with Whichit Interactive Content requires a very small commitment by users.
-In addition, the interval of the engagement is quick and instant, which drives consistency within the user’s responses on their preferences.
-This is one of the fundamental principles that the Whichit Machine Learning algorithm is based on, in order to profile the users based on their preferences, rather than through traditional marketing methods.
+Engaging with Whichit Interactive Content requires minimal commitment by users.
+In addition, the engagement interval is quick and instant, which drives consistency within the user’s responses to their preferences.
+This is one of the fundamental principles that the Whichit Machine Learning algorithm is based on to profile the users based on their preferences rather than through traditional marketing methods.